Surviving a Divorce

 - Prepare emotionally.
 Divorce is often an emotional roller coaster.
 Even the most amicable divorce is typically accompanied by sadness.
 At worst, battles over debts, property and children can trigger a cascade of strong, negative feelings including anger and frustration.
 Keeping your emotions under control will result in less distraction and drama.
 Surround yourself with a support group of trusted friends and relatives who can be your sounding board and help to rein in those feelings when emotions start to run wild.

 These preparatory actions apply whether or not children are involved.
 When a divorce will also involve custody and child support issues, additional steps should be taken specifically focusing on the kids.
 Taking the time to prepare for a divorce whenever possible will ultimately help you feel stronger and more in control through the process.
-If you have any questions in regard to preparing for a divorce, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free in office consultation.
+If you have any questions in regard to preparing for a divorce, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.